About the course fees

 and exploratory (small enough to fit into our time frame).

-I would like to take a PNI Practicum course, but I can't think of any project to do.
+I can't think of any project to do.
 Is that a problem?

 Not necessarily.
 Participants are more important than projects.